joaovitormelo7/joaovitormelo7/README.md

 <h3> About me 🖖🏽</h3>
 My name is João Vitor Melo, an Information Systems student, navigating the world of technology, with various passions such as JavaScript, HTML, CSS, and currently learning SQL.
 I'm building my dream of becoming a developer with the goal of turning my code into innovation.

-* 📚 Currently studying at UFV (Federal University of Viçosa - Rio Paranaíba Campus)
+* 📚 Currently studying at UNIPAM
 * 🧑🏽‍💻 Learning SQL, React, and constantly studying programming logic
 * 🗺️ I live in Patos de Minas - MG
 * 💬 Passionate about technology 💻, music 🎸, football ⚽, games with great stories 🎮, and movies 🎥